antfu/talks/2024-12-16/src/slides.md

 <!--
 Let me introduce myself a bit, my...

 As you can see, I am pretty enthusiastic about open source which driven me to work on many projects.
-I love building tools, and figuring out solutions to the problems I encounter.
+I love building tools, and figuring out solutions of problems I encountered.
 For example, the slides you are looking at are powered by Slidev, a markdown-based presentation tool that is built on top of Web technologies.
 It was born when I found the existing tools were not flexible enough for me to present my code.

-Similarly, when I looked into ESLint and its ecosystem a few months ago, I found many things are interesting with a lot potential by not yet fully explored.
+Similarly, when I looked into ESLint and its ecosystem a few months ago, I found many things are interesting with a lot potential,  but was not yet fully explored.
 So today, I'd like to share with you some of my findings and practices during my recent exploration around it.
 -->

 ---